Fifth Third Center (Columbus, Ohio)

 Fifth Third Center is a 302 ft skyscraper on Capitol Square in Downtown Columbus, Ohio.
-It was completed in 1998 and has 25 floors.
+It was completed in 1998 and has 23 floors.
 Miller & Reeves designed the building, which is the 17th tallest in Columbus.
 The skyscraper was designed in a post-modern style.
 The building was constructed as an addition to the Beggs Building, an Art Deco highrise built in 1928.

-Wells Fargo Bank has filed to foreclose after owner TierREIT defaulted on a mortgage loan.